 The WordPress core is somewhat lacking when it comes to use of caching systems to decrease site loading time and use of server resources.
-Luckily, there are many well-known cache plugins available on the WordPress plugin repository that help to add different caching rules on your WordPress website.
+Luckily, there are many well-known cache plugins available on the WordPress plugin repository that help to make WordPress website load faster by adding different caching rules.

 On Cloudways, we highly recommend using W3 Total Cache (W3TC) as it is fully-compatible with our hosting stack.
 (You may also use other caching plugins with similar settings.)
-In this guide, we will go through each of the settings that we recommend to our clients to use on their websites.
+In this guide, we will show you how to use W3 Total Cache Plugin on your WordPress website with some recommended settings to get the most out of it.

 Each new install of WordPress instance on Cloudways comes with preconfigured W3TC.
 However, if you migrate your websites over to us and want to switch to W3TC as your caching plugin, then this guide is for you.